Yésica Toscanini

 Yésica Toscanini ([ˈʝesika toskaˈnini]; born 26 March 1986) is a professional Argentine fashion model.
 She was born in Junín, Argentina.

-She appeared in the 2006 and 2007 Sports Illustrated Swimsuit Issues.
-She was photographed for the cover of the Argentine edition of Cosmopolitan and twice for Para Ti magazine.
-She also appeared in the Abercrombie & Fitch catalog of 2006.
-She played the high school sweetheart of Enrique Iglesias in the music video for "Do You Know?
-(The Ping Pong Song)".
+Toscanini appeared in Sports Illustrated Swimsuit Issue 2006/2007 editions, was featured on the front magazine cover for Cosmopolitan Argentine edition and twice for Para Ti, appeared in Abercrombie & Fitch 2006 catalog and played a love interest in Enrique Iglesias' "Do You Know?
+(The Ping Pong Song)" 2007 video.
 In 2008 she was selected as the girl for the Intimissimi spring–summer ad campaign.

 Through legal counsel she requested, and was granted the right, to have all her images and data to be removed from Yahoo! search results in Argentina.